 The assessment consists of an 1h written exam following Section 4(2), 1 of the examination regulation.
-Credit from the voluntary computer lab is accounted for in the overall grade raising the exam grade by 0.6 (according to Section 4(2), 3 of the examination regulation).
+Credit from the voluntary computer lab is accounted for in the overall grade raising the exam grade by a 2/3 step of a full grade (according to Section 4(2), 3 of the examination regulation).

-Foundations in the field of Simulation I[2550662] are desired.
+Foundations in the field of Simulation I [2550662] are desired.